KankakeeCommunityCollege/foundation/_distinguished_alumnis/barbara-decker.md

 ---

 Barbara Decker started her college career at Kankakee Community College right after high school.
 KCC is truly a family tradition.
 Her mother, an administrative assistant in the admissions office, and her uncle, the supervisor of the media department, both worked at Kankakee Community College.
 She and her two sisters both attended KCC.
 After completing her Associates in Applied Sciences, she began her nursing career in 1977 as a staff nurse in the Kankakee community.
 She steadily worked to enhance her capabilities and climbed the corporate ladder.
 Barb has invested more than 30 years of her life in nursing.
 She says, without hesitation, that she has enjoyed every moment.

-Mrs. Decker has held many positions of responsibility including:
+Barb has held many positions of responsibility including:

 -   Staff Nurse
 -   Operating Room Head Nurse/Director